Functional diversity (organizational)

 Functional diversity encapsulates the cognitive resource diversity theory, which is the idea that diversity of cognitive resources promotes creativity and innovation, problem solving capacity, and organizational flexibility.
 Functionally diverse teams “consist of individuals with a variety of educational and training backgrounds working together."
 This differs from social diversity, which in accordance with the similarity attraction (homophily) paradigm, is the idea that individuals who are more similar together are able to work together more effectively.
-There is a degree of ambiguity in academic literature in the definition of functional and social diversity due to many studies in this matter either focusing on one or the other or mashing up the different characteristics.Psychologists, economists, sociologists have conducted numerous studies on diversity within groups to examine the effects on group performance.
+There is a degree of ambiguity in academic literature in the definition of functional and social diversity due to many studies in this matter either focusing on one or the other or mashing up the different characteristics.
+Psychologists, economists, sociologists have conducted numerous studies on diversity within groups to examine the effects on group performance.
 There are debates about benefits and costs of working in a functionally diverse groups.
 Milliken and Martins (1996) concluded that “diversity appears to be a double-edged sword”.

+Classification

+Functional diversity can be classified in: